FACTBOX-Coronavirus hits Christmas holiday plans across Europe

 Three households will be allowed to meet between Dec.
 18 and Jan.
 6, and the countrywide travel ban will be lifted for that period.

-(Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Tomasz Janowski and Alexandra Hudson)
+(Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Tomasz Janowski and Alistair Bell)